Rosalina121/Terminal-Music-Controller/README.md

 - Will crash on start with `ValueError: invalid literal for int() with base 10: ''`
   - This is happening when more players are active and `playerctl` gets metadata from the wrong one.
   - May address it in the future, currently I have little knowledge of `playerctl` internals
+- Sometimes image will pop-up and disappear.
+  - Resizing by any amount fixes this though.
+  - I'm debugging to see what causes this.
 ## Roadmap
 - ~~buttons for playback control~~ ✅
 - ~~resizing?~~ ✅